Jackson accounts for 4 TDs as No. 17 Louisville romps

-“It was a good day for us.
-I thought our players came out and did what we were supposed to do,” Louisville coach Bobby Petrino said.
-“Obviously we should beat that team, but I like the way we prepared throughout the week.”

-Jackson rushed for a touchdown among his seven carries.
-His exit from the game came with the Cardinals up 35-3 and in complete control at halftime.
+Jackson, the 2016 Heisman Trophy winner, rushed for a touchdown among his seven carries.
+His exit from the game came with the Cardinals up 35-3 and in complete control.

-“We just wanted him to execute,” Petrino said.
-“And he did that.
-We had some planned runs for him and he did those well, including a couple of long runs.
-We were able to spread the ball around and get a lot of guys to touch it.”

 Louisville (4-1) held the Racers to just 19 yards rushing on 22 attempts.
 Murray State (1-4) managed just 80 total yards on 42 plays.